uamv/gravityforms-custom-entry-limit/readme.md

 This repository is a development version intended to facilitate communication with developers.
 I will aim to keep it stable, but use at your own discretion.
 Pull requests are welcome.

+THIS PLUGIN IS NOT CURRENTLY COMPATIBLE WITH GRAVITY FORMS 2.5 OR GREATER

 ## Recommendation
 This plugin was initially inspired by code snippets provided by [Gravity Wiz](https://twhl.xyz/gw/).
 Since initial development of this plugin, Gravity Wiz has release their own perk, [GP Limit Submissions](https://twhl.xyz/gw-ls/), which provides this same functionality along with additional options for limiting submissions.
 We highly recommend you use their solution, which will include reliable support and ongoing development.